GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 [google-java-format]: https://github.com/google/google-java-format

 ### Linting
-To run the checkstyle & ErrorProne plugins on an existing sample, run
+To run the Checkstyle, ErrorProne and SpotBugs plugins on an existing sample, run

 ```shell
 mvn clean verify -DskipTests